liveoak-io/liveoak-examples-archive/chat/chat-html-secured/README.md

 -----------------------

 * Open your browser at [http://localhost:8080/chat-html-secured](http://localhost:8080/chat-html-secured)
-* User 'bob' with password 'password' is admin and can do anything (subscribe, create new chat messages, view all messages received from subscription, delete any message).
+* User 'bob' is admin and can do anything (subscribe, create new chat messages, view all messages received from subscription, delete any message).
 He is admin and so he is allowed to censor/delete any message created by any user.
-* User 'mary' with password 'password' doesn't have any roles and she can't do anything (view existing messages, create new messages, subscribe to receive messages).
+* User 'mary' doesn't have any roles and she can't do anything (view existing messages, create new messages, subscribe to receive messages).
 She will receive authz error directly when you login because she is not authorized to subscribe.
-* User 'john' with password 'password' is normal user.
+* User 'john' is normal user.
 He can view existing messages, create new messages and subscribe to receive messages.
 But he is not authorized to delete chat messages, which were not created by himself.
 Basically members of role 'user' can delete just their own messages.